 We continue to review several mills and investments for potential impairments.
 Management currently believes we have adequate support for the carrying value of each of these assets based upon the anticipated cash flows that result from our estimates of future demand, pricing and production costs assuming certain levels of planned capital expenditures.
-As of December 31, 2011, the undiscounted cash flows for the facilities indefinitely curtailed support the conclusion that no impairment is necessary for those facilities.
-However, should the markets for our products continue to remain at levels significantly below cycle average pricing or should we decide to invest capital in alternative projects, it is possible that we will be required to record further impairment charges.
+As of December 31, 2012, there were no indications of impairment for the asset grouping that included the company's indefinitely curtailed facilities.
+As of December 31, 2012, the estimated fair values of LP's facilities that have not been indefinitely curtailed were substantially in excess of their carrying value, which supported the conclusion that no impairment is necessary for those facilities.
+However, if demand and pricing for the relevant products continues at levels significantly below cycle average demand and pricing, or should LP decide to invest capital in alternative projects, it is possible that impairment charges will be required.
 See Note 3 of the Notes to the financial statements included in item 8 of this report for impairment charges recorded in the periods presented.